Fourth wall

 In Stanislavski's production of The Cherry Orchard (Moscow Art Theatre, 1904), a three-dimensional box set gives the illusion of a real room.
 The actors act as if unaware of the audience, separated by an invisible "fourth wall", defined by the proscenium arch.

-The proscenium arch of the theatre in the Auditorium Building, Chicago.
+The proscenium arch of the theater in the Auditorium Building, Chicago.
 It is the frame decorated with square tiles that form the vertical rectangle separating the stage (mostly behind the lowered curtain) from the auditorium (the area with seats).

-The fourth wall is a performance convention in which an invisible, imaginary wall separates the actors from the audience.
-While the audience can see through this "wall", the convention assumes that the actors behave as if they cannot.
-From the 16th century onward, the rise of illusionism in staging practices—culminating in the realism and naturalism of the theatre of the 19th–century—which led to the development of the fourth wall concept.
+The fourth wall is a common convention in narrative drama in which a metaphorical, invisible, or imaginary wall separates performers (actors, dancers, singers, etc.) from the audience, so that the audience sees through this "wall" into the performed narrative, but the performers behave as if they cannot see the audience in turn.
+The metaphor has also been extended outside of the theater, for instance to the typical boundary between character and audience in films, videos, or television programs, in which characters behave as if they are unaware of the camera.
+From the 16th century onward, the rise of illusionism in staging practices—culminating in the realism and naturalism of the theatre of the 19th century—led to the development of the fourth wall concept.

-The metaphor relates to the mise-en-scène behind a proscenium arch.
-When a scene is set indoors and three of the room's walls are depicted onstage—forming what is known as a box set—the "fourth" wall lies along the line (technically called the proscenium) dividing the stage from the auditorium, effectively where the audience sits.
-However, the fourth wall is a theatrical convention, not a feature of set design.
-Actors ignore the audience, focus entirely on the fictional world of the play, and maintain immersion in a state that theatre practitioner Konstantin Stanislavski called "public solitude" —the ability to behave privately while being observed, or to be "alone in public."
+The metaphor of a wall relates to the arrangement of elements on stage, where scenes are often set in a room with three of its walls depicted (or visually implied), forming what is known as a box set, with its "fourth" wall non-existent or open to the audience.
+As a result, from the seating area or auditorium, the audience can see directly and clearly into the room.
+Thus, the fourth wall is an imagined theatrical convention rather than a tangible feature of set design.
+Actors ignore the audience, focus entirely on the fictional world of the play, and maintain immersion in a state that theater practitioner Konstantin Stanislavski called "public solitude" —the ability to behave privately while being observed, or to be "alone in public."
 This convention applies regardless of the physical set, theatre building, or actors' proximity to the audience.
 In practice, actors often respond subtly to audience reactions, adjusting timing—particularly for comedic moments—to ensure lines are heard clearly despite laughter.